 Let the League’s Codification Services organize your city’s codes and ordinances into one easy place!
-Provided in cooperation with American Legal Publishing Corporation (ALP)—one of the nation's largest producers of city codes.
-More than 250 Minnesota cities currently utilize LMC city codes.
-We have hundreds of sample ordinances on a large variety of topics that will help your residents and business owners understand what regulations apply to them.
+Provided in cooperation with American Legal Publishing Corporation (ALP)—one of the nation's largest producers of city codes—we have hundreds of sample ordinances on a large variety of topics that will help your residents and business owners understand what regulations apply to them.

-More than 150 Minnesota Cities have adopted an LMC customized code.
-The League’s unique method of codifying your city’s ordinances, or updating your existing city code, focuses on comprehensive editorial and legal assistance.
-We attempt to develop a customized code based on the latest federal and state laws, rules, and court decisions.
+More than 150 Minnesota cities have adopted an LMC customized code.
+The League’s unique method of codifying your city’s ordinances focuses on comprehensive editorial and legal assistance.

 Once customized, city codes can easily be kept current.
 Ordinances enacted after a code is adopted can be incorporated into the code on an annual or more frequent basis.
 Periodic legal and editorial reviews ensure provisions are always lawful and enforceable.

 The cost for these customized city codes varies and an estimate can be provided; to get a proposal, contact Ray Bollhauer at American Legal Publishing (contact info is in the "For More Information" section on this page).